 The situation has not significantly evolved in the Middle East over the past week.
-US strikes on Yemen continued, albeit they appear to have adopted a decidedly anti- \times pattern.
-Israel conducted further strikes in Gaza, and the Houthis have launched a few more ordnance towards Israel, still to little effect.
+US strikes on Yemen continue as part of a US effort to choke the Houthis' economy and eliminate its leadership.
+Israel continues its operations in Gaza, and the Houthis have launched a few more ordnance towards Israel, still to little effect.
+A major explosion at the Shahid Rajaee port in Bandar Abbas in Iran has wounded over 1000 people and killed more than 70.